Rikidōzan

-Early years
+Early life

-Rikidōzan was born Kim Sin-rak in Kankyō-nan, Chōsen (now South Hamgyong, North Korea), on November 14, 1924.
-He was the youngest son of Kim Soktee, the owner of a Korean farm with a Confucian tradition, and his wife Chon Gi.
-When his father fell ill, Sin-rak tended to him, while his mother and older brothers tended to the farm.
-Kim participated in ssireum in his youth, and after placing third in a local competition spoke to Minosuke Momota.
-The father-in-law of a Japanese man from Omura who had moved to North Korea to become a policeman, Momota was interested in sumo and supported the Nishonoseki stable.
+Momota, who was born Kim Sin-rak, was born in Kankyōnan-dō, Chōsen (now South Hamgyong, North Korea), on November 14, 1924.
+He was the youngest son of Kim Sok-tee, the owner of a Korean farm with a Confucian tradition, and his wife Chon Gi.
+He tended his father whilst he had suffered from ill health, whilst his mother and older brothers tended to the farm.
+Kim participated in ssireum in his youth, and, after placing third in a local competition, spoke to Minosuke Momota, the father-in-law of a Japanese man from Omura who had moved to Korea to become a policeman.
+Momota was interested in sumo and supported the Nishonoseki stable.
 He had recruited several Korean boys for the stable, and persuaded him to join as well.
 However, his family refused to let him go to Japan, due to his responsibility to care for his father.
 However, after Kim Sok-tee's death in 1939, Sin-rak left for Japan the following year over his mother's objections.